This post may contain affiliate links, for more information see our disclaimer.

 To get the book value per share, you divide the book value by the number of outstanding shares.

-Book value per share is used to determine if the company is under or overvalued compared to the current market value.
+Book value per share determines if the company is undervalued or overvalued compared to the current market value.

 Return on Equity (ROE)